Tried and tested : how well do ECOEGG laundry eggs work for family washes

 This includes what I use to clean around the house.

-Recently while attending the Zero Waste Fair in Dublin I came across a more environmentally friendly solution to getting the laundry done.
+Recently I came across a more environmentally friendly solution to getting the laundry done.

 It came in the form of an ECOEGG so I decided to buy one for €12 and see if it could really take on my family's washing.

-I was actually lucky to get one at all as the Spring Blossom scented one I picked up was the last one at the fair.
+I was actually lucky to get one at all as the Spring Blossom scented one I picked up was the last one available to buy online.

 The ECOEGG (which is suitable for vegans and not tested on animals) comes with four sachets of pellets (three white and one black) that are poured into the egg.